 - a.
 Conflict between large and small states: Large and small states were divided over representation.
 The Virginia Plan framework that called for representation in the national legislature based on the population of each state was supported by large states.
 The New Jersey Plan framework that called for equal state representation in the national legislature regardless of population was supported by small states. - b.
 The Great Compromise: Under this compromise, in the House of Representatives, representatives would be apportioned according to the population in each state.
 This was what delegates from the large states had sought.
-But in the Senate, each state would have equal representation regardless of its size. - c.
+But, in the Senate, each state would have equal representation regardless of its size. - c.
 Slavery: Whatever they thought of slavery, most delegates from the northern states opposed counting slaves in the distribution of congressional seats.
 Southern delegates stated that they would never enter the Union if slaves were not counted as part of the basis for representation. - d.
 Three-Fifths Compromise: Northerners and southerners eventually reached agreement through the Three-Fifths Compromise.
 The seats in the House of Representatives would be apportioned according to a "population" in which five slaves would count as three free persons.
 The slaves would not be allowed to vote, of course, but the number of representatives would be apportioned accordingly.

+DIF: Moderate

+REF: CH02-The Failure of the Articles Made the "Second Founding" Necessary

-DIF: Moderate REF: CH02-The Second Founding: From Compromise to Constitution OBJ: Analyze the reasons many Americans thought a new Constitution was needed, and assess the obstacles to a new Constitution MSC: Understanding a.
-Why the Founders included these institutional arrangements in the Constitution: The Founders incorporated the separation of powers and federalism in order to guard against the possible misuse of governmental power.
+OBJ: Analyze the reasons many Americans thought a new Constitution was needed, and assess the obstacles to a new Constitution MSC: Understanding